 Qualified applicants for the Gorton Leaders Program will:

-- Be an upper-level undergraduate or graduate student.
+- Be a community college, undergraduate, or graduate student.

 - Be actively engaged in their community in the Pacific Northwest and/or pursuing a degree in International Relations, Political Science, International Law, Foreign Area Studies, or a related field.*

 - Demonstrate strong academic and professional potential for development on topics related to policy and international affairs.